 Once the NDA or BLA is submitted to the FDA, there is a lengthy review process involving both the applicant and FDA.
 We will learn what this process entails.

 After a drug or biologic is FDA approved, what happens next?
 In this lecture we will understand the post-marketing activities.

 We will wrap-up this course with the instructor's final thoughts and an optional project.

-Brandon has a broad background in health from exercise, nutrition, rehabilitation, medicine, and public health.
-Currently, he serves as a Regulatory Affairs professional for a biopharmaceutical company developing innovative drugs for significant unmet medical need.
-He has experience in clinical research and regulatory affairs and hopes to provide students his insight into developing novel medical products.
-He also enjoys providing personal training, nutrition advice, and coaching to reduce the risk of chronic diseases and to improve athletic performance.
+I have a broad background in health from exercise, nutrition, rehabilitation, medicine, and public health.
+With experience in clinical research and regulatory affairs, I hope to provide you my insight into developing novel medical products.
+I also enjoys providing personal training, nutrition advice, and coaching to reduce the risk of chronic diseases and to improve athletic performance.

-Brandon graduated with both a MS in Exercise Science and BS in Exercise Biology from the University of California, Davis.
-He received the US Regulatory Affairs Certificate (RAC) from the Regulatory Affairs Professional Society (RAPS).
+I graduated with both a MS in Exercise Science and BS in Exercise Biology from the University of California, Davis.
+I also received the US Regulatory Affairs Certificate (RAC) from the Regulatory Affairs Professional Society (RAPS).